The goal of chin surgery is to put the chin in a position that looks natural and creates an aesthetically appealing profile.

 For those looking to bring the chin into balance with other facial features, chin surgery, also known as a genioplasty, is a cosmetic procedure that can have dramatic results.
 Chin augmentation surgery can effectively reshape and reposition the chin, creating a better proportioned face.

-Dr. Robert J. Morin, a board certified plastic surgeon practicing in New York and New Jersey, regularly performs chin surgery in NYC on patients who wish to increase the size and projection of a small or receding chin or would like to address a developmental abnormality, such as hemifacial microsomia.
+Dr. Robert J. Morin, a board certified plastic surgeon practicing in New Jersey, regularly performs chin surgery in NJ on patients who wish to increase the size and projection of a small or receding chin or would like to address a developmental abnormality, such as hemifacial microsomia.
 In most cases, a genioplasty procedure is done to augment the chin.
 However, in some instances, the surgery may be done to reduce the size of the chin.

 After administering an anesthetic, Dr. Morin will make an incision inside the lip or under the chin so that the bone that supports the chin can be repositioned.
 For an augmentation, Dr. Morin cuts the tip of the chin from the jaw and moves the lower portion forward.
 By cutting chin bone and sliding the lower portion forward, Dr. Morin can lengthen the chin and increase its outward projection.
 Dr. Morin uses the patient’s own bone to augment the chin, which decreases the risk of potential complications, such as infection and postoperative shifting of position that can result from artificial implants.
 In the case that a chin is too big, Dr. Morin will remove bone and move the tip of the chin back.
 Once the chin has been repositioned, Dr. Morin reattaches it to the jaw using small metal plates and screws.